rulezcasa/unet-polygon/README.md

 ## Run Inference
 Open `inference.ipynb` and follow the interactive prompts to:
-- Load a trained model
+- Load the best model
 - Input the path of a polygon image
 - Specify a color
 - Generate the colored output